Afzal-Mia/TaxCal/README.md

 - 🧾 **Tax History**: Users can view their previous tax calculation history, including details such as income, deductions, tax payable, and calculation date.
 - 💡 **Suggestions**: The app provides useful suggestions on how to optimize tax-saving investments.
 - 📱 **Responsive Design**: Optimized for mobile and desktop devices, ensuring a seamless experience across platforms.
-- 🌙 **Dark/Light Mode**: A toggle feature to switch between dark and light themes for user preference.
-- 🔒 **Role-Based Authentication**: Firebase authentication integrated with secure login and signup functionality for managing user access.

 ## Tech Stack